 On This Page

 Supervisors can use the information below to help induct contractors and other workers.
-In addition, supervisors can also customise the local health and safety induction checklist to address the health and safety procedures, activities and hazards in their work area.
+In addition, supervisors can also customise the local health and safety induction checklist (UTS staff access only) to address the health and safety procedures, activities and hazards in their work area.

 Workers at the University other than staff - including: